 Abrasive Water Suspension Jet (AWSJ) Cutting:

-In an abrasive water suspension jet, a suspension (liquid mixture) of water and abrasive is created beforehand and then pressurized at a later stage.
-This pressurized suspension is then passed through a focusing nozzle (cutting head) for the cutting action.
+In AWSJ cutting, a suspension (liquid mixture) of water and abrasive particles is created and then pressurized at a later stage.
+This pressurized suspension is passed through a focusing nozzle (cutting head) which delivers the cutting action.

 What is the Difference Between Abrasive and Pure Waterjet Cutting?

 This is how abrasive waterjet and pure waterjet cutting function.
-Even if pure waterjet cutting is able to cut hard materials in addition to soft materials, it will take a long time and the edges of the cut will considerably get damaged.
+Even if pure waterjet cutting can cut hard materials and soft materials, it will take a long time and the edges of the cut will be damaged.

-Abrasive waterjet cutting does the job quickly, precisely, and neatly.

-Abrasive vs. Pure water cutting
+Abrasive vs Pure water cutting

-Supported Workpiece Materials:
+Supported Workpiece Materials